35 Graphic Novels Your Kids Will Love Reading

 28. The Cardboard Kingdom by Chad Sell

 Chad Sell has created a neighborhood full of imagination, fun and laughter in The Cardboard Kingdom.
 A group of kids transforms ordinary cardboard boxes into intricate costumes and sets in order to change their neighborhood block into the cardboard kingdom of their dreams.
 Encounters with knights, robots, monsters and more ensue as the kids learn to work together and be themselves.
 Named one of the best books of 2018 by Kirkus Reviews, the graphic novel highlights the power of imagination.
-Getting fun, unique, imaginative books like this one for your children is just one of the simple ways you can instill a love of reading in your kids.

 29. CatStronauts: Mission Moon by Drew Brockington